 Students are responsible for all textbooks and library books issued to them during the school year.
-All lost or damaged supplies must be paid for before final report cards are issued in June.
+All lost or damaged supplies must be paid for before June.
 Please contact the school whenever a textbook is lost so that a replacement can be given to the student.
 The office can also provide prices for replacements.
 If a lost book is found, monies paid will be refunded.